-Deprecated release series.
-MySQL Cluster Manager 1.1 has been superseded by MySQL Cluster Manager 1.2, which adds new features and incorporates fixes to bugs found in MySQL Cluster Manager 1.1.
-MySQL Cluster Manager 1.1 is now considered obsolete, and is no longer available for new installations; users of MySQL Cluster Manager 1.1 should upgrade to MySQL Cluster Manager 1.2.
+Deprecated release.
+MySQL Cluster Manager 1.2 has been superseded by later releases adding new features and incorporating fixes to bugs found in previous MySQL Cluster Manager releases, and is no longer available; users of MySQL Cluster Manager 1.2.4 should upgrade as soon as possible.
 Thus, this document is archival in nature, and no longer actively maintained.
-Documentation for the most recent MySQL Cluster Manager 1.2 release can be found at http://dev.mysql.com/doc//mysql-cluster-manager/1.2/en/.
-You can obtain documentation for the most recent releases of MySQL Cluster and related products at http://dev.mysql.com/doc//index-cluster.html.
+Information about the most recent MySQL Cluster Manager 1.3 release can be found at http://dev.mysql.com/doc/mysql-cluster-manager/1.3/en/.

-This is the User Manual for the MySQLTM Cluster Manager, version 1.1.6.
+This is the User Manual for the MySQLTM Cluster Manager, version 1.2.4.
 It documents the MySQL Cluster Manager Agent and MySQL Cluster Manager Client software applications which can be used to administer MySQL Cluster, a version of the MySQL Database System (referred to hereafter as "MySQL Server" or simply "MySQL") that incorporates the NDB storage engine for high availability and data redundancy in a distributed computing environment.

-This Manual applies to MySQL Cluster Manager 1.1.6 and contains information that may not apply to older versions of the MySQL Cluster Manager software.
+This Manual applies to MySQL Cluster Manager 1.2.4 and contains information that may not apply to older versions of the MySQL Cluster Manager software.
 For documentation covering previous MySQL Cluster Manager releases, see MySQL Documentation: MySQL Cluster, on the MySQL website.